Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab3_YAML/README.md

 - Use Copilot to create a YAML validation script in Python
 - Generate additional Ansible variables files for different deployment scenarios

-Lab 3 is complete!
+🔥Lab 3 is complete!
 The YAML files you created (especially inventory.yaml and group_vars) will be used in Lab 4 – Ansible Automation with Copilot.